Today we are going to discuss various types of procurement contracts used in project management.

 This is the simplest type of procurement contract.
 In this type of contract, the fee is fixed.
 The seller has to complete the job within an agreed amount of money and time.
 Any cost increase due to bad performance of the seller will be the responsibility of the seller, who is contractually bound to complete the job within the agreed amount.

-A Firm Fixed-Price Contract is mostly used in government or semi-government contracts where the scope of work is specified with every possible detail.
+A Firm Fixed-Price contract is mostly used in government or semi-government contracts where the scope of work is specified with every possible detail outlined.

 This type of contract is easy to float on the market, receive bids, and evaluate the bids primarily on a cost basis.